 Finally, always ask if a senior discount is available.
 You may save some money in unexpected places.

 Unexpected medical expenses could drive up the cost of your vacation.
 Talk with your doctor several weeks before your trip begins.
 Find out which immunizations are required and recommended, particularly if you are traveling to a tropical zone, and fill any prescriptions you will need while you are away.

 Wear good walking shoes and stay in hotels with elevators if slips and falls are a concern.

 If you use supplemental oxygen, check with your airline, railway line, tour operator and/or cruise line to make sure that you understand the requirements for traveling with portable oxygen.
-Bring extra batteries for your portable oxygen concentrator, particularly if you are flying to your vacation destination.
+Bring extra batteries for your portable oxygen concentrator, mainly if you are flying to your vacation destination.
 Be sure to reserve train seats in advance, even if you need to pay extra to do so.
 Never choose a seat in a smoking car; find a different train instead.

 Be sure you understand your medical coverage before your trip begins.
 Medicare, for example, does not pay for any costs incurred outside the United States.
 If necessary, buy a travel medical insurance policy that will cover you during your trip.